Habenaria weberiana Schltr. 1915 SECTION Replicatae Kraenzl.

 Flower Size .65" [1.65 cm]

-Found in Zaire, Burundi, Tanzania, Angola, Malawi, Zambia and Zimbabwe in wet grasslands at elevations of 850 to 1620 meters as a medium sized, warm growing terrestrial with globose to ellipsoid, sparsely hairy tubers giving rise to a leafy stem carrying 6 to 13, lowest few sheath-like, middle 2 to 7, sub-erect, linear to linear-lanceolate, acute, 3 prominently veined, uppermost grading into bract-like leaves that blooms in the summer on an erect, to 12 " [to 30 cm] long, rather laxly to fairly densely several to many flowered inflorescence with shorter than the ovary floral bract and carrying foul smelling flowers
+Found in Zaire, Burundi, Tanzania, Angola, Malawi, Zambia and Zimbabwe in wet grasslands at elevations of 850 to 1620 meters as a medium sized, warm to cool growing terrestrial with globose to ellipsoid, sparsely hairy tubers giving rise to a leafy stem carrying 6 to 13, lowest few sheath-like, middle 2 to 7, sub-erect, linear to linear-lanceolate, acute, 3 prominently veined, uppermost grading into bract-like leaves that blooms in the summer on an erect, to 12 " [to 30 cm] long, rather laxly to fairly densely several to many flowered inflorescence with shorter than the ovary floral bract and carrying foul smelling flowers

 Synonyms Bilabrella weberiana (Schltr.)
 Szlach. & Kras-Lap.
 2003; Habenaria huillensis var. weberiana (Schltr.)
 Geerinck 1982